 - Patent Litigation

 - Trademark Litigation

-As it has been widely covered by media in and outside India, it is no new news to pharmaceutical and patent fraternity that Novartis has lost about 7 year long legal battle to secure a patent protection for its invention on beta crystalline form of imatinib mesylate in India.
+As it has been widely covered by media in and outside India, it is no new news to the pharmaceutical and patent fraternity that Novartis has lost about the 7-year long legal battle to secure patent protection for its invention on the beta crystalline form of imatinib mesylate in India.

 The whole pharmaceutical community around the world were eagerly waiting for the decision and particularly to know how the Supreme Court construes a controversial section 3d.
-We would discuss herein SC’s discussion and decision especially on section 3d.
+We would discuss herein SC’s discussion and decision, especially in section 3d.